 Silver Spring, MD 20907-8250

-A service of the National Institute on Aging, the ADEAR Center offers information and publications for families, caregivers, and professionals on diagnosis, treatment, patient care, caregiver needs, long-term care, education and training, and research related to Alzheimer’s disease.
+The National Institute on Aging's ADEAR Center offers information and publications for families, caregivers, and professionals on diagnosis, treatment, patient care, caregiver needs, long-term care, education and training, and research related to Alzheimer’s disease.
 Staff members answer telephone, email, and written requests and make referrals to local and national resources.
-The ADEAR website offers free publications in English and Spanish, email alert and online Connections newsletter subscriptions, the Alzheimer’s clinical trials database, the AD Library database, and more.
-An additional helpful resources is Legal and Financial Issues for People with Alzheimer’s Disease: A Resource List .
+Visit the ADEAR website to learn more about Alzheimer's and other dementias, find clinical trials , and sign up for email updates .

 Families often need information about community resources, such as home care, adult day care, and nursing homes.
 Contact the Eldercare Locator to find these resources in your area.
 The Eldercare Locator is a service of the Administration on Aging.